IPCLab-NEAU/Temporal-Aggressive-Behavior-Detection/README.md

 # Temporal-Aggressive-Behavior-Detection
 ## Deep neural network with adaptive dual-modality fusion for temporal aggressive behavior detection of group-housed pigs

-To find the dataset used in this study, please make sure all files are downloaded from: (Baidu Netdisk share URL will be public soon)
+To find the dataset used in this study, please make sure all files are downloaded from: https://pan.baidu.com/s/1knwfh46GtiSWgxy8JoXN8g
 Extraction code：**please email at bsdai@neau.edu.cn**

 ## Citation